Configuration Parameters

 {Yes | No}

-Rules for configuring the NetFilter system component via the iptables interface.
+Enable or disable the mode of configuring the rules for the NetFilter system component via the iptables interface.

 Allowed values:

-Yes—configure rules for NetFilter when launching the component and remove them when finishing its operation automatically (recommended);
+Yes—automatically configure NetFilter rules upon starting the component and remove them upon finishing its operation (recommended);

-No—do configure the rules automatically.
-The required rules must be added manually by the administrator before launching the component and removed after finishing its operation.
+No—do not configure the rules automatically.
+The required rules must be added manually by the administrator before starting the component and removed after it finishes its operation.

-If the automatic configuration of the rules for iptables is not allowed, it is necessary that the required rules for iptables are available before the component operation starts.
+If the automatic configuration of the iptables rules is not allowed, the required iptables rules must be available before the component operation starts.

 Default value: Yes